Reuh/anselme/doc/language.md

 Pairs associate two arbitrary values.

 Pairs are built using the `_:_` identifier, with the left argument giving the name and the right the value of the pair.
+If the left argument is an identifier, it will be converted to a string for convenience.

 ```
-"name":"value"
+"name":"value" -- is the same as
+name:"value"

+-- if you need to use the value associated with the `name` variable instead, the identifier can be wrapped in parentheses
+:name = "key"
+(name):"value"
 ```

 ### Tuple